Diane Lane: 1979–1999: Career beginnings and breakthrough

-Recent work: From Unfaithful to the present
+2000–2011: Unfaithful and further acclaim

-In 2000, Lane had a supporting role as Mark Wahlberg's love interest in The Perfect Storm.
-In 2002, she starred in Unfaithful, a drama directed by Adrian Lyne and adapted from the French film The Unfaithful Wife.
+In 2000, Lane had supporting roles as Mark Wahlberg's love interest in The Perfect Storm and Frankie Muniz's talkative mother in My Dog Skip.
+In 2001, she starred in the psychological thriller The Glass House and the baseball movie Hardball.
+In 2002, she starred in Unfaithful, an erotic thriller directed by Adrian Lyne and adapted from the French film The Unfaithful Wife.
 Lane played a housewife who indulges in an affair with a mysterious book dealer.
 The film featured several sex scenes, and Lane's repeated takes for these scenes were very demanding for the actors involved, especially for Lane, who had to be emotionally and physically fit for the duration.
-Unfaithful received mostly mixed reviews, though Lane earned widespread praise for her performance.
-Besides winning the Best Actress National Society of Film Critics Award and the New York Film Critics Circle Award, she also received Best Actress Academy Award and Golden Globe nominations.
+Unfaithful received mixed reviews, though Lane earned high praise for her performance.
+Besides winning Best Actress at the National Society of Film Critics and the New York Film Critics Circle, she also received nominations for the Academy Award for Best Actress, the Critics' Choice Movie Award for Best Actress, the Golden Globe Award for Best Actress in a Motion Picture – Drama and the Screen Actors Guild Award for Outstanding Performance by a Female Actor in a Leading Role.
 Entertainment Weekly critic Owen Gleiberman stated that "Lane, in the most urgent performance of her career, is a revelation.
-The play of lust, romance, degradation, and guilt on her face is the movie's real story."
-Following Unfaithful, Lane starred in Under the Tuscan Sun, a film based on the best-selling book by Frances Mayes for which Lane won a further Best Actress Golden Globe nomination.
+The play of lust, romance, degradation, and guilt on her face is the film's real story."
+Following Unfaithful, Lane starred in Under the Tuscan Sun, a romantic comedy-drama based on the best-selling book by Frances Mayes for which Lane won a nomination for the Golden Globe Award for Best Actress – Motion Picture Comedy or Musical.
 This was followed by lead roles in Fierce People, Must Love Dogs, and Hollywoodland.